-The Summer Undergraduate Research Fellowship (SURF) Program at Boston University is designed to promote access to graduate education for talented undergraduate students, especially those from minority groups traditionally underrepresented in the sciences: African-American, Hispanic, Native American/Native Alaskan, and Pacific Islander/Native Hawaiian/Polynesian.
+The Summer Undergraduate Research Fellowship (SURF) Program at Boston University is designed to promote access to graduate education for talented undergraduate students, especially those from minority groups traditionally underrepresented in the sciences – African-American, Hispanic, Native American/Native Alaskan, and Pacific Islander/Native Hawaiian/Polynesian – or persons living with disabilities.
 The SURF Program is supported by funds from the National Science Foundation (NSF-REU; NE-AGEP), the Department of Defense (ASSURE), and Boston University.

-The application deadline for the summer 2015 SURF program will be February, 2015.
+The application deadline for the summer 2015 SURF program will be February 16, 2015 (the application will be available beginning December 1).
 For summer 2015 the SURF program dates will be from early June to early-mid August.
 Please read the application instructions carefully before applying to the SURF program: you will need to fill out an application, provide a transcript, and ask two professors to submit letters of recommendation.
 Feel free to contact the UROP office if you would like more information (firstname.lastname@example.org; 617-353-2020).

 Other Summer Research Programs at Boston University

 During the summer of 2015, the SURF program is partnering with three other undergraduate research programs: the NSF-funded CELEST program, the STaRS program sponsored by BU Medical Sciences, and an NSF-funded research program in Chemistry.
 Members of groups underrepresented in science are encouraged to apply for all of these programs as well.
 Students may apply to SURF and the other three programs, as all application evaluations are conducted separately.